Issues

 Bears Ears National Monument

-When President Obama used his authority under the Antiquities Act to designate Bears Ears National Monument on December 28th, 2016, he granted a new layer of protection to some of the most spectacular places in southern Utah.
+When Presidents Obama and Biden established and then restored Bears Ears National Monument using the Antiquities Act, they granted a new layer of protection to some of the most spectacular places in southern Utah.
 Equally important, the proclamation elevated the voices of the Native American tribes who have ancestral ties to the region.
 This unique and extraordinary monument is now a celebrated national treasure.

 © Tim Peterson